How to Screen a Rental Applicant Who Doesn't Provide an SSN

 Here’s an example:

 Let’s say that a landlord denies an applicant for not providing an SSN.
 However, let’s say that the person denied is an immigrant.
-Because it’s become easier to screen tenants without an SSN, the applicant could bring a compelling case for discrimination.
+The applicant could bring a compelling case for discrimination because it’s possible to screen tenants without an SSN.

 The best defense for a landlord would be to either: